Souravgoswami/linux_stat/README.md

 They sleep for a given interval and then differentiate between the data.

+For more info look at the ri documentation for the above methods.

-These methods can really slow down your application unless you implement them in a thread.
+These methods can slow down your application a bit unless you implement them in a thread.

-Look at the ri documentation, the LinuxStat::CPU.usage.
+Other methods doesn't have the sleep implemented, and they just works under a millisecond.

 For example: